-In Texas, right-of -ay laws determine who has the legal right to proceed first in various traffic situations.
+In Texas, right-of-way laws determine who has the legal right to proceed first in various traffic situations.
 Whether you’re a driver, a pedestrian, or navigating a parking lot, understanding the right-of-way can prevent accidents and legal complications.
 In this article, you learn about pedestrians, intersections, and parking lot right-of-way rules, and how these laws can impact your car accident claim in Texas.

 Pedestrians play a vital role in our transportation system, and Texas law recognizes their rights.
 According to the Texas Transportation Code, pedestrians generally have the right-of-way when crossing a roadway at a marked or unmarked crosswalk.
+Texas pedestrian’s right of way is limited.

 In Texas, intersections can be complex traffic situations, but there are general guidelines for determining who has the right-of-way.
 When two vehicles arrive at an uncontrolled intersection simultaneously, the vehicle on the right has the right-of-way.
-Texas right-of-way law can often be confusing.
+Texas’s right-of-way law can often be confusing.

 At controlled intersections with traffic lights or stop signs, drivers must obey the signals and yield to any vehicles or pedestrians with the right-of-way.
 Additionally, when turning left, drivers must yield to oncoming traffic unless they have a protected left turn signal.